przemyslawniedziela98/net-4-clean-air/README.md

 ### 2. Set your OpenAI API Key

-You need a valid OpenAI API key to generate embeddings and run semantic search.
+You need a valid OpenAI API key to use chat capabilities.
 If you don’t have one, you can create it here: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)

 #### macOS / Linux (bash/zsh):